Mister905/fed_code_assessment/README.md

 This assessment was created using the following features:

 * React
-* Redux for statement management
+* Redux for state management
 * Axios for HTTP request handling
 * Materialize CSS framework for grid and nav tab functionality